ÉDIFICE WILDER | ESPACE ORANGE

 Où sont tes épaules quand tu donnes des coups de pied

-Choreographers Rosalie Dell’Aniello et Marie Fannie Guay
+Choreographers Rosalie Dell’Aniello and Marie Fannie Guay

-Costume, set and accessory designer Manon Guiraud
+Costume and accessory designer, and set co-designer Manon Guiraud

-Technical director Jenny Huot
+Technical director and set co-designer Jenny Huot

 Born of a strong impulse to co-create and develop our own dance theatre language for teenage audiences, this project is rooted in our friendship and our positive and empowering experience of sisterhood.

-Wishing to experience sorority at the very heart of the process, we have gathered a team of performers with different backgrounds to explore this concept from their different postures and the collective strength that can emanate from their encounter.
+Wishing to experience sorority at the very heart of the process, we have gathered a team of performers with different backgrounds to explore this concept based on their different postures and the collective strength that can emanate from their encounter.
 From a gestural point of view, it is the characteristics of power and amplitude of soccer movements, in which we rarely see female bodies, that inspired our research.

 Oscillating between physical and theatrical explorations, we work from directed improvisations, making room for the creative contribution of each collaborator.
 Our approach is to weave a thread through the moments of sorority that unfold before us.